-Totaljobs, Jobsite and Robert Walters recently surveyed over 5,000 UK professionals and employers in order to shine a light on the problems facing recruitment in 2018.
+Totaljobs and Robert Walters recently surveyed over 5,000 UK professionals and employers in order to shine a light on the challenges facing British recruiters.

-The outcome of this research is a report entitled ‘Solving the UK Skills Shortage’, which has revealed that two thirds of UK businesses expect to struggle to find the candidates they need in 2018.
+The resulting report, ‘Solving the UK Skills Shortage’ has revealed that two thirds of recruiting businesses expect to struggle to find the candidates they need.
 What’s more, half of UK employers believe that Britain’s departure from the European Union will worsen the problem.

 The impact of the skills shortage